dff1980/SES5-install/README.md

 ```bash
 yast2 tftp-server
 ```
-or add to autostart xntpd and configure tfpf
+or add to autostart xntpd and configure tfpfd

 Copy [/srv/tftpboot/*](data/srv/tftpboot/) to server.